 We all know that preventing disease or catching it in its early stages is far better than treating it once it has had time to progress to a more severe stage.
 Preventive health care on a regular basis will help you do just that, and save you and your pet from needless suffering and a larger financial burden.

-New puppies should visit us for vaccinations and an overall puppy exam.
-We perform a fecal examination for parasites, and check your pup's mouth, teeth, and gums for abnormalities.
-We make sure its ears, eyes, nose, and skin are free of infection, verify healthy weight and temperature, and examine lungs and other internal organs.
+New puppies and kittens should visit us for vaccinations and an overall exam.
+We perform a fecal examination for parasites, and check their mouth, teeth, and gums for abnormalities.
+We make sure their ears, eyes, nose, and skin are free of infection, verify healthy weight and temperature, and examine lungs and other internal organs.

 Our Veterinarians have an extensive background in evaluation, diagnosis and treatment of internal medicine conditions in dogs and cats.

 We perform a wide variety of surgeries in the sterile environment of our operating room.
 Services include orthopedics, spay, neuter, intestinal, tumor removal, amputations, exploratory, and urological surgeries.
 In addition to high quality surgical instruments, our operating room is equipped with a modern gas anesthetic unit, cardiac, pulse oxygen monitors, and other equipment to ensure the best possible outcome for your family member.

 No pet owner wants to see their pet suffer from muscle and joint pain.
 Laser therapy may help improve symptoms associated with Arthritis, Acute and Chronic Pain, Inflammation, Edema, and Wound Healing.